 3. Exclusively breastfeeding is better.

 Breastfeeding is protective of SIDS.
-On top of that, some studies have shown that women who breastfeed their babies tend to “cuddle-curl” up around them and wrap their arm above them, thereby blocking the baby’s head from pillows (Unfortunately, I don’t have any pictures of myself doing this, because, you know, I was asleep, but here’s a link showing exactly what I’m talking about with the cuddle-curl).
+On top of that, some studies have shown that women who breastfeed their babies tend to lie in a cuddle curl position around them and wrap their arm above them, thereby blocking the baby’s head from pillows.

 (While we’re talking about nursing, are you new to breastfeeding and nervous about whether or not your baby is getting enough to eat, whether you have a “good” supply, or other nursing issues?
 Sign up for my FREE one-page checklist of easy ways to be confident that your breastfeeding baby is getting enough to eat.)